Visit the Farm

 - Please maintain 6 feet physical distancing between yourself and others.

-- Children must be accompanied by an adult at all times.
-This includes being seated at tables or when in our grass areas.
-We aim to be family friendly, but also need parents to be diligent to ensure social distancing is followed.
+- Children must be with their parent/guardian at ALL TIMES.
+This includes being seated at tables or being seated with you when in our grassy areas.
+We aim to be family friendly, but also need parents to be diligent.
+There is open equipment and parts of the farm that can be dangerous to unattended children.

 - Cans & Crowlers sold at the farm (either in our taproom or curbside) are TO GO only and cannot be consumed on the farm.

-- We are not able to offer tours of our brewhouse at this time.
+- We do not offer tours of our brewhouse at this time.

 - No growler fills, but we offer 32 oz Crowlers of our draught beers… available TO GO.